BrainonSilicon/systematic_review/Writing/full_draft_20_Aug.md

 Analyses: Regression analyses to fit a curve
 - Graphical analysis of a learning curve (Ramsay, et al., 2001)

 Hypothesis 1.1: that VR is comparable to Natural to learn the task

-H0: training medium will have an effect on test performance in the same medium

-H1: training medium will have no effect on task performance in the same medium

-I.e. the training medium will have an effect on your ability to learn the task
+> I.e. the training medium will have an effect on your ability to learn the task
-- There is no strong evidence for differences in learning in the literature (ie. Should be able to learn the same)
+> - There is no strong evidence for differences in learning in the literature (ie. Should be able to learn the same)

 > welch t-test only best when there is variance in the means
 > Levene's test will assume that the variance is equal (but is often under powered so will fail to reject the null that variances are equal)